Is LLM-as-a-Judge Robust? Investigating Universal Adversarial Attacks on Zero-shot LLM Assessment: Introduction

 Despite the clear advantages of zero-shot LLM assessment methods, the limitations and robustness of LLM-as-a-judge have been less well-studied.
 Previous works have demonstrated potential limitations in robustness, and the presence of biases such as positional bias \cite{wang2023large, liusie2023zero, zhu2023judgelm}, length bias \cite{koo2023benchmarking} and self-preferential behaviours \cite{zheng2023judging, liu2023llms}.
 This paper pushes this paradigm further by investigating whether appending a simple universal phrase to the end of an assessed text could deceive an LLM into predicting high scores regardless of the text's quality.
 Such approaches not only pose challenges for model evaluation, where adversaries may manipulate benchmark metrics, but also raise concerns about academic integrity, as students may employ similar tactics to cheat and attain higher scores.

-This work is the first to apply adversarial attacks~\citep{szegedy2014intriguing} to zero-shot LLM assessment, and demonstrates that LLM-as-a-judge methods are susceptible to simple concatenative adversarial attacks.
-Both LLM-scoring and pairwise LLM-comparative assessment are vulnerable to such attacks, and concatenating a universal phrase of under 5 tokens can trick systems into providing significantly higher assessment scores.
-We find that comparative assessment has mild robustness, but that LLM-scoring is very vulnerable to such attacks and universal attack phrases can cause systems to return a maximum score, \textit{irrespective of the input text}.
-We further demonstrate that for LLM-scoring, phrases can be transferable across different model sizes and families, where attack phrases learned on FlanT5-3B can deceive much more powerful systems such as ChatGPT.
+This work is the first to propose adversarial attacks~\cite {szegedy2014intriguing} targeting zero-shot LLM assessment.
+In practical settings, the adversary may either not have any knowledge of the judge-LLMs, access to the model weights, or be limited in the number of queries that can be made to the model (due to costs or suspicion from excessive querying).
+Therefore, we learn the attack phrase while using a surrogate model ~\citep{DBLP:journals/corr/PapernotMGJCS16} and transfer the universal attack phrase to other judge-LLMs.
+We demonstrate that universal attack phrases learned with access only to FlanT5-3B model, a small encoder-decoder transformer, can transfer to larger decoder-only models and cause Llama2-7B, Mistral-7B and ChatGPT to return the maximum score, \textit{irrespective of the input text}.
+We find that LLM-scoring (as opposed to pairwise LLM-comparative assessment) can be particularly vulnerable to such attacks, and concatenating a universal phrase of just 5 tokens can trick these systems into providing highly increased assessment scores.
+Additionally, we find that comparative assessment is more robust than LLM-scoring to such adversarial attacks, although the direct attacks on the surrogate model can yield marginally inflated scores.
 Finally, as an initial step towards defending against such attacks, we use the perplexity score~\citep{jain2023baseline} as a simple detection approach, which demonstrates some success.
-As a whole, our work raises awareness of the vulnerabilities of zero-shot LLM assessment, and highlights that if such systems are to be deployed in critical real-world scenarios, such vulnerabilities should be considered and addressed.
+As a whole, our work raises awareness of the vulnerabilities of zero-shot LLM assessment, and highlights that if such systems are to be deployed in critical real-world scenarios, adversarial vulnerabilities should be considered and addressed.